blockchyp/developer-docs/docs/sdk-guide/index.rst

 more often than not - overly complex, poorly documented, and when you run into trouble, straight answers from the payment companies are rare.

-Our goal is the make sure developers using an SDK have to do as little as possible.
+Our goal is to make sure developers using an SDK have to do as little as possible.
 Transaction routing and settlement logic should be totally encapsulated by the SDK.